coriolinus/oauth2-article/article.md

 - If this is a user for whom a `User` model already exists, match them by their email address, so they gain access to the correct account instead of creating a new one for the social login.
 - Update the user's profile details according to what they've provided on social media.

 So here's the magic: how to get all that working on the backend in two dozen lines of code.
 This depends on the [Python Social Auth](https://github.com/python-social-auth) library ("PSA" henceforth), so you'll need to include both `social-auth-core` and `social-auth-app-django` in your `requirements.txt`.
 You'll also need to configure the library as documented [here](http://psa.matiasaguirre.net/docs/configuration/django.html).
 Note that this excludes some exception handling for clarity.
-Full code for this example can be found [here](http://gist.github.com/put the gist with the source files here).
+Full code for this example can be found [here](https://github.com/coriolinus/oauth2-article/blob/master/views.py).

-> Don't forget to update the link above once we have a gist with the source.

 ```python
 @api_view(http_method_names=['POST'])